SANDAG/ABM/src/asim/configs/README_configs.md

 ---
 _network_los.yaml_

-* No drive or bike to maz skims are included.
-They have pre-processors that look like aren't ever being called?
-  - Cropping script currently has drive and bike to maz skims commented out since they do not exist
+* Only have walk transit and drive transit options for building the tvpb
 * Added accessibility settings (not present in xborder model) and updated for SANDAG skim file names / columns
   - changed `df.walk_time` to `df.walkTime` in _tvpb_accessibility_walk_maz_tap.csv_
 * copied `tvpb_accessibility_tap_tap_.csv` from SEMCOG three zone implementation and updated skim names
-* Does it make sense that `max_paths_across_tap_sets: 4` and `max_paths_per_tap_set: 1`?
 * Added `demographic_segments`.
 They are called in _tour_mode_choice_.
 Looks like the cross border model "fakes" these segments by defining them in it's _annotate_persons.csv_
   - want to the `TVPB_demographic_segments_by_income_segment` related constants to _constants.csv_? (they were taken from SEMCOG and values should be checked)
-* Added drive access & egress to tour_mode_choice settings
+* Added drive access & egress to tour_mode_choice and trip_mode_choice settings
+* Trip mode choice constants to not match tour mode choice.
+Is this on purpose?
+* Updated time periods in network_los.yaml
+  - Changed time periods in _write_trip_matrices.yaml_ to match

 ---

-_annotate_households.csv_
+Initialize Households

-* `home_is_urban` and `home_is_rural` values are now computed based on `pseudomsa` instead of the previous `area_type` variable that exists in other examples.
+* In _annotate_households.csv_, `home_is_urban` and `home_is_rural` values are now computed based on `pseudomsa` instead of the previous `area_type` variable that exists in other examples.
 Is there a better substitute for this?
+* Added some definitions to _annotate_households.csv_, _annotate_persons.csv_, and added additional _annotate_persons_after_hh.csv_ for variables used in the scheduling models
+  - The _annotate_persons_after_hh.csv_ is needed to calculate person attributes based on household attributes that are not available when annotate_persons first runs.
+(This was copied from SEMCOG along with the scheduling models)

 ---
 _annotate_landuse.csv_